example42/psick/docs/git.md

 Once we start to modify, add or delete files on our git repo, we have to add them to the Index before being able to commit them.

-To add  specific file to the Index:
+To add a specific file to the Index:

     git add <filename>